Below are some frequently asked questions we get about service learning.

 So, Service Learning is a type of Experiential Learning.

 The Elmhurst University Integrated Curriculum specifies 15 hours of an off-campus, onsite experience as one necessary component to fulfill the EL graduation requirement.
 However, any student hesitant to complete service on-site should contact Dr. Mary Walsh or Michelle Reidy regarding possible modifications and alternate options for online/remote service.

 EXP 250 is a non-credit course option for fulfilling the EL designation.
 See the EXP 250 application form.

 See Policies and Guidelines for Students.
 Note, it is essential that the student complete a waiver before service begins.
 This waiver should be filed with the supervising faculty member.
 Also, registration must be complete with the Registrar for any EL designated option (eg., EXP 250).
 This waiver is available on the Resources page.

-There are three main types of service at nonprofit or community organizations available through the Service Learning Program at Elmhurst College:
+There are three main types of service at nonprofit or community organizations available through the Service Learning Program at Elmhurst University: